Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 3. The system shall log when and by whom an answer is viewed or modified.

 ### **Requirement 3: Balanced Training Data**
+- **User Requirement:**
+  *As an AI developer, I want the system to detect bias in training data so I can ensure fair AI models.*